-5. Port of Lost Wonder - Fantasy Island of the 2000s
+5. Palawan Pirate Ship – Fantasy Island of the 2000s

 Now that you’re a proud parent forget about Tanjong Beach Club.
-The Port of Lost Wonder is where the fun’s at.
+The Palawan Pirate Ship is where the fun’s at.
 It’s an amazing Kids’ Club that has everything you need for a fun day out on Sentosa, all within the same compound.

 Kids will go crazy for the Pirate Ship, a giant water playground with slides, spray tunnels and water guns.
 There’s also a giant water barrel that could unleash a torrent of water on unsuspecting children at any moment – definitely a lead up to shrieks of joy.
 There’s also a Bubble Party, where kids will have the time of their lives frolicking in a sea of foam.

-Water playground aside, the Port of Lost Wonder is a place that’s as educational as it is fun.
-Kids are given ‘Curios’ to use as currency, which they can use to buy activities - a fun way to teach math skills!
+Water playground aside, the Palawan Pirate Ship is a place that’s as educational as it is fun.
+Kids are given ‘Curios’ to use as currency, which they can use to buy activities – a fun way to teach math skills!